GatoGraphQL/ExtensionStarter/README.md

 ### Install the extension in the PROD webserver

-Once the extension plugin has been generated, install it on the PROD webserver to test it.
+Once the extension plugin has been generated, install it on the PROD webserver to test it, whether manually or using WP-CLI.

-For instance, if your repo is `my-account/GatoGraphQLExtensionsForMyCompany` and you have released version `0.1.0`, run:
+Using WP-CLI, if your repo is `my-account/GatoGraphQLExtensionsForMyCompany` and you have released version `0.1.0`, run:

 ```bash
 $ cd webservers/gatographql-extensions-for-prod